Vergulde Draeck

-Vergulde Draeck (/nl/), also spelled Vergulde Draak and Vergulde Draek (meaning Gilt Dragon), was a 41.8 m, 260 tonne ship constructed in 1653 by the Dutch East India Company (Vereenigde Oostindische Compagnie, commonly abbreviated to VOC).
-The ship was lost off the coast of Western Australia in 1656, with a minority of its crew reaching shore, and only seven subsequently reaching civilization.
+Vergulde Draeck (/nl/), also spelled Vergulde Draak and Vergulde Draek (meaning Gilt Dragon), was a 38.78 m, 260 ton jacht (Note: The word yacht is used in the VOC sense of a small ship, to differentiate them from the larger vessels of over 300 tons that we would think of as Indiamen.) bought in 1653 by the Dutch East India Company (Vereenigde Oostindische Compagnie, commonly abbreviated to VOC).
+The ship was lost off the coast of Western Australia in 1656, with a minority of her crew reaching shore, and only seven subsequently reaching civilization.

+The wreck was the first example of a VOC ship to be discovered off the coast of Australia.
+Archaeological investigations were started in 1972, with further work being done in 1981 and 1983.
+Though there is very little assembled hull structure remaining, what has been studied suggests that there was only one skin of structural hull planking, unlike the larger Indiamen, which usually had two layers.
+(Note: See .)
+The sacrificial external layer of pine planking (a protection from teredo worm) shows marks from the wind-powered sawmill which cut them, providing evidence of the industrialisation of ship-building in the Netherlands.

 The wrecking of Vergulde Draeck

 Vergulde Draeck was a ship purchased by the Amsterdam Chamber of the Dutch East India Company in 1653.
-On 4 October 1655 she departed Texel under the command of Pieter Albertszoon to sail for Batavia.
+It is likely that she was not a new ship when bought.
+On 4 October 1655, she departed Texel on her second voyage for the VOC.
+She was under the command of Pieter Albertszoon, and her destination was Batavia.
 The ship stopped at the Cape of Good Hope on 9 March 1656, having lost two crewmembers on the journey out.
 Vergulde Draeck left port four days later to continue on to Batavia.